Institutional Scholarship and Grant Programs

 Florida Resident Access Grant (FRAG)

-The annual value of the award is $2,150.
+The annual value of the award is $3,000 (2016-17 School Year).
 This grant provides tuition assistance not based on need to Florida residents for attendance at eligible independent nonprofit Florida colleges and universities.
 Requirements for FRAG are:

 Florida Student Assistance Grant (FSAG)